 As the roast profile temperature increases resulting in a medium to medium/dark and even a French or Italian roasted coffee, the aforementioned notes will be eclipsed, resulting in a more bold and roasted flavor.
-The darker the roast, the more subtle the differences will be between single origin coffees.
+The darker the roast, the more subtle the differences will be between single origin and microlot coffees.

 Colombian Peaberry (South America)

 Cupping Notes: These are very hard beans and roast well to all profiles.
 Full bodied, medium acidity with bright, floral notes and somewhat fruity, with hints of cocoa and cinnamon.

 Costa Rica Coffee NACE Mill-Natural/ Microlot (Central America)

 Cupping Notes: Rich dark chocolate, winey fruit and sweet floral flavors with smooth mouth feel and citric after notes make for excellent light to medium roasts for this coffee.